malramsay64/phd-thesis/04_Machine_Learning/supervised_learning.md

 what the local structures should be, so rather than a numerical indication of performance it is instead visual.
+The KNN algorithm is able to follow the melting of all three crystals, showing a clear delineation between the liquid and crystal phases with few visible errors.
-For the identification of the crystal in the center, the KNN algorithm is fantastic, there is potentially some inconsistency in the interface between the liquid and the crystal however this boundary is not well defined and any issues are only a single layer.
+There is some inconsistency at the single interface layer of each crystal, although this single layer of boundary region is not well defined.
 The identification of a defect within the p2 crystal (@fig:melting_p2_middle) demonstrates the utility of a measure of local structure.
-The "misclassification" within the liquid phase, that is the single particles classified as crystals in the liquid, primarily have local configurations which are crystal-like in nature, with some exceptions.
-However most notable,
+Along with the presence of presence of defects in the crystal structure, there are also many local structures in the liquid phase which are classified as crystalline.
+From a visual survey of these misclassified configurations, the majority form local structures close to those present in the crystals, having at most a single misaligned neighbour.
+Most notable
 is handling the solid state phase transition within the p2gg crystal, from @fig:melting_p2gg_start to @fig:melting_p2gg_middle.
 This phase transition is discussed in more detail in @sec:polymorphic_stability.
+The KNN algorithm developed in @sec:supervised_learning not only performs well on the dataset used for the development of the model, it can be applied to studying a range of problems in understanding these crystal structures.

 :::{class=subfigures id=fig:melting}